-This one is a perfect recipe that I’ll keep in the “storm gourmet” file – nearly every ingredient is found in the pantry or will keep well (garlic and onion).
+Indian Chickpea Dal with Coconut Broth puts those ingredients to perfect use.
+I keep this recipe in the “storm gourmet” file – nearly every ingredient is found in the pantry or will keep well (garlic and onion).
 It’s an Indian dish from the cookbook, Silk Road Vegetarian: Vegan, Vegetarian and Gluten Free Recipes for the Mindful Cook by Dahlia Abraham-Klein.
 The Silk Road is a network of trade routes spanning between China, Tibet, Persian Empire and Mediterranean countries.
 Silk and spices were the most popular trading commodities.

 Silk Road Vegetarian cookbook will take you on a journey along that route, highlighting Dahlia’s family stories (she traces her family’s roots back to the Babylonian Exile of the Jewish people in sixth century BCE), and food traditions in Central Asia.

 A quote from Dr. Jean M. Layton sums the book up best:

 “Imagine a vegetarian and gluten-free excursion along the Silk Road that is redolent with spices and scented with roses, oranges, and herbs.
 Silk Road Vegetarian will bring you along on a journey through Asia, Africa, Europe and India – with a bit of Latin influence as well.”

 A sample of recipes from the book, besides this fabulous Indian chickpea dal: